mjfrigaard/tidyverse-tips/content/about.md

 If you love using all the tools in the `tidyverse`, and want to teach it to others, consider [becoming a certified instructor](https://education.rstudio.com/trainers#info) through RStudio's `tidyverse` train-the-trainer course.

+## Who am I?

+My name is Martin Frigaard.
+I'm a data scientist and writer.
+I've been using R since 2009, and started using tidy tools back when it was still the "Hadley-verse".
+I write longer-form tutorials for [Storybench's Data Journalism with R](http://www.storybench.org/category/data-journalism-in-r/).
+I created this site specifically to catalog the growing list of `tidyverse` [packages](https://www.tidyverse.org/packages/), blog posts, books, tweets, and tips.

 > *find me on Twitter @mjfrigaard*